Jerc007/Hardware_Evaluation_Environment/README.md

 **If the purpose is to analyze the effect on the target hardware units (e.g., control units in GPUs), the preliminary steps can be skipped.**

-## Configuration steps of the environment:
+## Configuration and description of the environment:

 The environment is based in the follow files hierarchy: